juhp/fbrnch/README.md

 ## Contribute
 Bug reports, feedback, and pull requests are all highly appreciated.

-Please report any unsupported or unintuitive workflow steps.
+Do report any unsupported or inconsistent workflow steps.

 See the TODO list and also the FIXME comments scattered across the source.
-Do open an issue before embarking on larger changes.

 Authors of the code: